 | — | 0.375 | 1.625 |

-* The table's original footnote: the 26- and 13-week components often appear in data as a combined effect of ~18-week nominal duration — which is exactly what the book measures on Warner Co.
-(18.5 weeks) and Standard Packaging (18.75).
+* The table's original note says that the 26- and 13-week components often appear in the data as a combined effect with a nominal duration of about 18 weeks.
+The book measures this effect at 18.5 weeks for Warner Co. and 18.75 weeks for Standard Packaging.

 How to measure: the book's exercise

-In plain words — Envelope on the chart, letters where price touches the bounds, count the weeks between lows.
-Average the good samples → current duration.
-Spread → expected variation.
+In plain terms — Draw an envelope on the chart, mark the points where price contacts its bounds and count the weeks between lows.
+Average the selected samples to estimate the current duration; use their spread to describe the observed variation.

-Chapter 2 runs the full measurement on the weekly DJIA 1965–69 (Fig. II-3).
-The distances between the lettered lows:
+Chapter 2 performs the full measurement on the weekly DJIA from 1965 to 1969 (Fig. II-3).
+The distances between the lettered lows are:

 | Span | Weeks | Span | Weeks | |